Masker-Li/ChemSelML/DataSet/processed/dev_2/ReadMe.md

     cat PhyChem@RF_Reg.zip.* | unzip

 Once we get the Pt file, we no longer need the structure file.
 But other files in **../../raw/dev_2** are necessary.

+Models, charts and figures generated through the training and testing process are also saved in this folder